Preparedness means Resilience

 - Get Your Tools & Hardware Squared Away

 - Can you fix your own car or truck?
 Can you fix your house?
 Can you repair equipment?
-Sure, guns and night vision are awesome, but even for the military, a lot of their equipment is for boring stuff like transporting food, repairing bridges, fixing infrastructure like water/sewer/power etc. I have some of my bases covered with things like a mig welder, building supplies, power generator and shop tools, but I could be much better.
+Sure, go fast kit is awesome, but even for the military, a lot of their equipment is for boring stuff like transporting food, repairing bridges, fixing infrastructure like water/sewer/power etc. I have some of my bases covered with things like a mig welder, building supplies, power generator and shop tools, but I could be much better.

 - Save your junk